henrywang08/1906_ConfigMgrAdvLab_Module1-3/instructions.md

 1. [] Under select a file, browse for  +++C:\\Users\\Administrator\ContosoRootCa.cer+++ and click **Open**, then click **OK** !IMAGE[Screenshot](Screens/wwcanguo.jpg)

-> [!KNOWLEDGE] The Root CA is needed for clients that are not AD joined, and because **For LAB purpose only** we are using an internal certificate for the CDP and CMP
+> [!KNOWLEDGE] The Root CA is needed for clients that are not AD joined, and because **For LAB purpose only** we are using an internal certificate for the CMG

 39. [] Click **Create** then select Assignment !IMAGE[Screenshot](Screens/tjvkay5r.jpg)